IBM/codellm-devkit/docs/index.md

 </div>
 ---

-## Why Codellm-devkit?
+## Why Codellm-Devkit?

 !!! tip inline "TL;DR"

     CLDK unifies traditional program analysis tools with CodeLLMs, streamlining multi-language code analysis into a single, cohesive framework.

 Current code analysis often involves juggling multiple disjointed tools and workflows.
-With Codellm-devkit, you can:
+With Codellm-Devkit, you can:

 - **Unified**: Integrate various analysis tools and CodeLLMs into one cohesive framework.
 - **Extensible**: Easily add support for new tools and evolving LLM platforms.